Fabrice Bellard: Life and career

-On 31 December 2009 he claimed the world record for calculations of pi, having calculated it to nearly 2.7 trillion places in 90 days.
+On 31 December 2009, he claimed the world record for calculations of pi, having calculated it to nearly 2.7 trillion places in 90 days.
 Slashdot wrote: "While the improvement may seem small, it is an outstanding achievement because only a single desktop PC, costing less than US$3,000, was used—instead of a multi-million dollar supercomputer as in the previous records."
-On 2 August 2010 this record was eclipsed by Shigeru Kondo who computed 5 trillion digits, although this was done using a server-class machine running dual Intel Xeon processors, equipped with 96 GB of RAM.
+On 2 August 2010, this record was eclipsed by Shigeru Kondo who computed 5 trillion digits, although this was done using a server-class machine running dual Intel Xeon processors, equipped with 96 GB of RAM.

-In 2011 he won an O'Reilly Open Source Award.
+In 2011, he won an O'Reilly Open Source Award.

-In 2014 he proposed the Better Portable Graphics (BPG) image format as a replacement for JPEG.
+In 2014, he proposed the Better Portable Graphics (BPG) image format as a replacement for JPEG.

-In July 2019 he released QuickJS, a small and embeddable JavaScript engine.
+In July 2019, he released QuickJS, a small and embeddable JavaScript engine.

-In April 2021 his Artificial Neural Network based data compressor, NNCP, took first place out of hundreds in the Large Text Compression Benchmark.
-To write the compressor, Bellard wrote his own Artificial Neural Network library, LibNC ("C Library for Tensor Manipulation"), publicly available.
+In April 2021, his artificial neural network–based data compressor, NNCP, took first place out of hundreds in the Large Text Compression Benchmark.
+The compressor uses Bellard's own artificial neural network library, LibNC ("C Library for Tensor Manipulation"), which is publicly available.

+In August 2023, Bellard released ts_zip, a lossless text compressor using large language models.
+He updated it in March 2024, making the algorithm considerably faster as well as hardware-independent.

+In April 2024, Bellard released TSAC, an audio compression utility that can achieve very low bitrates of 5.5kbit/s (mono) or 7.5kbit/s (stereo) while still preserving reasonable audio quality at 44.1 kHz.